WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Assembly_analysis.md

 A recent review from a EUCAST subcommittee summarized the current development status of WGS for bacterial antimicrobial susceptibility testing (AST) for a range or organisms: Ellington MJ, _et al_., (2017) The role of whole genome sequencing in antimicrobial susceptibility testing of bacteria: report from the EUCAST Subcommittee.
 Clin Microbiol Infect.
 23:2-22.
 PubMed PMID: 27890457.

 ### Resistance phenotype of 16B

 From the phenotypic data you have been given you know that 16B exhibits resistance to penicillin, fusidic acid, methicillin and erythromycin, however you do not know what genes are responsible for this is in this isolate.
 In the first part of this exercise you are going to use a piece of software, `ariba`, and a publicly available curated antibiotic resistance gene database from ResFinder, to rapidly predict the resistome of 16B from the Illumina sequence reads.
 You will also do this for this other ST1 _S. aureus_ isolates MW2 and MSSA476, and correlate the phenotypic metadata with the genetic information.

 ### Determining the antibiotic resistance genotype

-`ariba` (Antimicrobial Resistance Identifier by Assembly) is a freely available tool (https://github.com/sanger-pathogens/ariba).
-This tool required a `FASTA` input of reference sequences, which can be a multifasta file or database of antibiotic resistance genes or non-coding sequences.
-This database will serve as one of your inputs and the other is paired sequence reads. `ariba` reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.
+`ariba` (Antimicrobial Resistance Identifier by Assembly) is a freely available tool [on GitHub](https://github.com/sanger-pathogens/ariba).
+This tool requires a FASTA input of reference sequences, which can be either a multi-FASTA file or a database of antibiotic resistance genes or non-coding sequences.
+The database serves as one of your inputs, while the other input is paired sequence reads. `ariba` reports which of the reference sequences were found and provides detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.

-`ResFinder`, is a web resource for the prediction of antibiotic resistances (www.genomicepidemiology.org).
-It uses a curated database of over 2100 acquired antibiotic resistance determinants (Zankari E _et al_., (2012) Identification of acquired antimicrobial resistance genes.
+`ResFinder` is a web resource for the prediction of antibiotic resistance (available at [www.genomicepidemiology.org](https://www.genomicepidemiology.org)).
+It utilises a curated database of over 2100 acquired antibiotic resistance determinants (Zankari E, et al., 2012.
+"Identification of acquired antimicrobial resistance genes."
 J Antimicrob Chemother.
 67:2640-4).

-We have installed `ariba` on the virtual machine, and you will use this to download the `ResFinder` database locally to the virtual machine, and then use it with `ariba` to examine the resistome of your isolates.
-Further information about `ariba` can be found here: https://github.com/sanger-pathogens/ariba/wiki (Hunt M, _et al_., (2017) `ariba`: rapid antimicrobial resistance genotyping directly from sequencing reads.
+We have installed `ariba` on the virtual machine.
+You will use it to download the `ResFinder` database locally and then use `ariba` to examine the resistome of your isolates.
+Further information about `ariba` can be found in the [ariba wiki](https://github.com/sanger-pathogens/ariba/wiki) (Hunt M, et al., 2017. "ariba: rapid antimicrobial resistance genotyping directly from sequencing reads."
 Microb Genom.
-3:e000131)
+3:e000131).

-The results can then be viewed in `Phandango` (http://jameshadfield.github.io/phandango/), an interactive web tool to visualize your outputs.
+The results can then be visualised using [Phandango](http://jameshadfield.github.io/phandango/), an interactive web tool for viewing your outputs.

 <br>

-The first part of this exercise will follow 6 steps:
+The first part of this exercise will follow six steps:

-Step 1.
-Download the ResFinder database using `ariba` and format it Step 2.
-Run `ariba` on the 16B fastq reads
+1. **Download the ResFinder Database:** Use `ariba` to download and format the ResFinder database.
+2. **Analyse 16B Reads:** Run `ariba` on the 16B FASTQ reads to identify antibiotic resistance genes.
-Step 3.
-Run `ariba` on the MW2 fastq reads
+3. **Analyse MW2 Reads:** Run `ariba` on the MW2 FASTQ reads to identify antibiotic resistance genes.
-Step 4.
-Run `ariba` on the MSSA476 fastq reads
+4. **Analyse MSSA476 Reads:** Run `ariba` on the MSSA476 FASTQ reads to identify antibiotic resistance genes.
-Step 5.
-Compile the results from 16B, MW2 and MSSA476
+5. **Compile the Results:** Gather and compile the results from the 16B, MW2, and MSSA476 analyses.
-Step 6.
-Visualize output in Phandango
+6. **Visualise in Phandango:** Use Phandango to visualise and interpret the compiled outputs.

 <br>